ed4wg/assemblyline-service-synapse/README.md

 ## Execution

 This service does NOT submit the file to Synapse.
-It takes the configured Assmeblyline tag types and translates those tag name-value pairs into a Synapse query.
+It takes the configured Assemblyline tag types and translates those tag name-value pairs into a Synapse query.
 The Synapse query is further refined by any filters defined in the configuration.